Biomass furnaces (boilers)

 On chill winter days, our thoughts tend to turn, not surprisingly, to better ways of heating our homes.
 Here in the affluent developed world, we love the cosy-convenience of natural-gas, oil, and electric-powered central heating, though their dependence on fossil fuels could mean a heavy price for generations to come in the form of dramatic climate change.
 Meanwhile, many people living in developing countries still rely on wood fuel (pretty much the only reliable energy source humans had before the 19th century).
 Burning wood may seem primitive, but it's now enjoying a huge renaissance as one of the most environmentally friendly forms of home heating.
 Plants grown for their energy value are called biomass and you can now get home biomass furnaces (sometimes called biomass boilers) that are simple, convenient, and almost fully automatic.
 They're good for the planet and they can often work out good for your pocket—typically saving a great deal of money compared to the more expensive fuels such as oil and electricity.
 How they do work?
 Let's take a closer look!

-Photo: Biomass, such as wood grown for fuel, is more environmentally friendly than other fuels.
+Photo: Biomass, such as wood grown for fuel, is more environmentally friendly than fuels such as coal and gas.
 If it's a waste product of industry, using it in a wood-burning stove like this avoids sending it to landfill—so it's doubly good for the planet.
-Photo by Warren Gretz courtesy of US Department of Energy/NREL.

 What is biomass?

-Chart: Biomass supplied about 5 percent of the energy used in the United States in 2016.
+Chart: Biomass supplied about 5 percent of the energy used in the United States in 2017.
 Although you might expect most of it comes from wood, quite a lot comes from biofuels (mostly ethanol) as well.
-Use of biofuels is still on the increase, notching up to 47 percent in 2017, though it has fallen slightly from the 2016 figure of 48 percent in response to growing environmental concerns.
+Use of biofuels has been increasing for years, notching up to 47 percent in 2017, though it has fallen slightly from the 2016 figure of 48 percent in response to growing environmental concerns.
 Wood comes in at 44 percent (up from 41 percent in 2016).
 Figures don't add to 100 percent because of rounding.
-Data from US Office of Energy Administration.
+Data from US Office of Energy Administration, 2018.